-In this course, we will utilize several methods of instruction, including lectures, the textbook, multi-media presentations, lab assignments (Google Earth), current events research and discussion, along with discussions in each module.
+In this course, we will utilize several methods of instruction, including lectures, the textbook, multi-media presentations, lab assignments (Google Earth), current events research and discussion, along with discussions in each module the textbook and pdf handouts.

 Lectures: Each module contains a lecture presentation in the form of a .pdf document.
 Additionally, optional video explanations are also available for each lecture.